+Responsibilities of

-- (a) a safe manning document is in force in respect of the ship and the manning of the ship; - (b) the safe manning document is kept on board the ship at all times; - (c) the manning of the ship is maintained at all times to at least the levels specified in the safe manning document.
+(c) the manning of the ship is maintained at all times to at least the levels specified in the safe manning document.

 (2) The master of any ship to which these rules apply shall ensure that the ship does not proceed to sea unless there is on board a valid safe manning document issued in respect of the ship and the manning of the ship complies with that document.